Gen Z is Feeling Pressure to Get Rich

 Young people are being hit with gambling ads and questionable financial advice on social media like never before.2 At the same time, rising inflation, food prices and cost of living are impacting their ability to cover expenses.
 Then there’s the job market, which is particularly weak for those in their early-to-mid-20s.3 All of that might be making the idea of getting rich quickly more appealing.

 On top of that, home ownership still feels out of reach for many aspiring homebuyers.
-Even though mortgage rates have stabilized and the average home price in Canada has come down somewhat to $663,828 (as of February 2026), prices are still relatively high, keeping many younger people on the homebuying sidelines.4
+Even though mortgage rates have stabilized and the average home price in Canada has come down somewhat to $663,828 (as of February 2026), prices are still relatively high, keeping many younger buyers on the sidelines.4

 Carrick says that’s frustrating to those who have seen their parents accumulate wealth through their homes and from investing, and it’s natural for many to question whether the same opportunities exist for them.

+If you're interested in saving and investing, finding credible voices to listen to can be a challenge.
 That’s getting tougher, Carrick warns, as just about anyone can post a video online sharing their take.
 “You can find someone who speaks in a way that could make you a better manager of your money, but at the same time, I think we need to be choosy about who we listen to,” he says.

-If your child is listening to someone on social media, research their background online, look at their credentials and find out where they’re sourcing their information from, Carrick suggests.
+If you're listening to someone on social media, research their background online, look at their credentials and find out where they’re sourcing their information from, Carrick suggests.
 You can also find many investing books written by Certified Financial Planners – a key designation for financial advisors – packed with useful and credible information.
 When looking at financial information from any outlet, consider their underlying motivations, and fact check against other reputable sources before you make any decisions based on that information.

-1. Canadian Centre on Substance Abuse and Addiction, “Online Gambling Among Young Canadian Adults”, November 2025
+- Canadian Centre on Substance Abuse and Addiction, “Online Gambling Among Young Canadian Adults”, November 2025

-2. CBC, “More and more influencers are offering financial advice on TikTok and YouTube.
+- CBC, “More and more influencers are offering financial advice on TikTok and YouTube.
 Should you take it?”, July 2025

-3. Statistics Canada, “Labour Force Survey, February 2026”, March 2026
+- Statistics Canada, “Labour Force Survey, February 2026”, March 2026

-4. The Canadian Real Estate Association, “Canadian Housing Activity Stays Quiet in February 2026”, March 2026
+- The Canadian Real Estate Association, “Canadian Housing Activity Stays Quiet in February 2026”, March 2026

-5. Statistics Canada, “Key findings from the Health of Canadians report, 2024”, March 2025
+- Statistics Canada, “Key findings from the Health of Canadians report, 2024”, March 2025

 RBC Direct Investing Inc. and Royal Bank of Canada are separate corporate entities which are affiliated.
 RBC Direct Investing Inc. is a wholly owned subsidiary of Royal Bank of Canada and is a Member of the Canadian Investment Regulatory Organization and the Canadian Investor Protection Fund.
 Royal Bank of Canada and certain of its issuers are related to RBC Direct Investing Inc. RBC Direct Investing Inc. does not provide investment advice or recommendations regarding the purchase or sale of any securities.
 Investors are responsible for their own investment decisions.
 RBC Direct Investing is a business name used by RBC Direct Investing Inc. ® / ™ Trademark(s) of Royal Bank of Canada.
 RBC and Royal Bank are registered trademarks of Royal Bank of Canada.
 Used under licence.